whosonfirst/whosonfirst-properties/properties/mz.md

 ## hierarchy_label

-Used when generating place labels for [Pelias](https://github.com/pelias/pelias); this property defaults to True unless it is set to `0` manually.
+Used when generating place labels in geocoding software, like [Pelias](https://github.com/pelias/pelias); this property defaults to True unless it is set to `0` manually.
 When Pelias decorates an address string, the `hierarchy_label` property is used to determine what is included in that address string.
 Examples below:

 If the record for Noe Valley had a `hierarchy_label` property equal to `1` (or was not specified), a returned address would look like the following: